cxzlw/blog/source/_posts/cell-structure.md

 1. A plant cell has nucleus, and a prokaryotic cell has nucleoid and plasmid instead.
 2. Cell wall in a plant cell is made of cellulose but peptidoglycan in a prokaryotic cell.

-{% note info %}
-This page was rendered by my blog locally, for a beautiful and well-layouted result, so there are things related to my blog.
-These things don't mean it was downloaded from someone's blog.
-Of course, this page won't be avaliable to the public before the assessment is no longer accepting submissions.
-{% endnote %}